dasisdormax/shim/README.md

 An alternative shell syntax highlighting file for VIM

-SHIM's philosophy: **Highlight correct code correctly!** I do not care if bad code is lighlighted as if it was good, but I do not want to rewrite my code just to please the highlighter.
+SHIM's philosophy: **Highlight correct code correctly!** The highlighter should adapt to the code, not the other way around!

+## How to use

+Download the file shim.vim and copy it to `~/.vim/syntax/sh.vim`.
+Any shell files you open should now use SHIM's highlighting.

-## Motivation
+## History / Motivation

 My bash scripts broke VIM's internal bash highlighting ¯\\_(ツ)_/¯